knownasilya/sails-couchdb/README.md

 FAIL Query Modifiers contains full where criteria should return the user with the correct name

-FAIL Query Modifiers contains dynamic attribute should have [attribute]contains() method
+FAIL Query Modifiers contains dynamic attribute should have [attribute]contains(FAIL method

-FAIL Query Modifiers not (!) should return records with string usage
+FAIL Query Modifiers not (!FAIL should return records with string usage

-FAIL Query Modifiers not (!) should return records with symbolic usage ! usage
+FAIL Query Modifiers not (!FAIL should return records with symbolic usage ! usage

 FAIL Query IN Query Modifier with a record should return correct user

 FAIL Query IN Query Modifier with a record should return a model instance

-PASS Query IN Query Modifier without a record should return an empty array: 9ms
+PASS Query IN Query Modifier without a record should return an empty array: 8ms

 FAIL Query SKIP Query Modifier should return the correct amount of records